Murder of Timo Rinnelt

 On 13 February 1964, 7-year-old Timo Rinnelt was murdered in Wiesbaden, Hesse, Germany.
 The case led to the most extensive missing persons search in post-war German history until that point.

 In the month following Rinnelt's disappearance, a letter claimed that Rinnelt was kidnapped and demanded ransom, which, despite the efforts of family and police via phone communications, was never negotiated to a handover.
 After the kidnapper stopped responding, the case was archived.

 In April 1967, the perpetrator resurfaced after a local newspaper wrote about new developments in voice analysis.
 Over the course of a month, four new ransom letters were sent out, renewing the previous demands for money.
 An item of clothing dropped off by Rinnelt's kidnapper was found to have traces of decomposed tissue and under the assumption that the victim was dead, the investigation shifted towards locating the kidnapper.
 The same month, 26-year-old Klaus Lehnert, a neighbour and family friend of the Rinnelts, was arrested.

 Lehnert confessed that he had killed Rinnelt the day of his abduction on the same street he lived on and staged the ransom in order to hide the murder.
 He was sentenced to life imprisonment in August 1968, but granted parole in 1985 to live under a new identity.

 Background

 Victim

 Timo Rinnelt was born to Carmen and Joachim Rinnelt.
 His father was an antique salesman and he had two older stepbrothers.
-The family moved from East German Bautzen in 1959, committing Republikflucht in the process, and lived in a tenement on Wilhelmstraße 17.
+The family live in Bautzen, East Germany before crossing the border in 1959, committing Republikflucht in the process.
+The Rinnelt family lived in a tenement on Wilhelmstraße 17.